Overview of this article

 Additional notes and limitations

-There is no current limitation on the number and size of the source maps you can upload, but we plan to introduce reasonable limits in the near future.
+2. There is no current limitation on the number and size of the source maps you can upload, but we plan to introduce reasonable limits soon.

-Source map files must have unique names (e.g., include a version number or a hash).
-This is the default behavior if you're using modern frameworks like Create-react-app.
+3. Source map files must have unique names (e.g., include a version number or a hash).
+This is the default behavior if you're using modern frameworks like create-react-app.